kinematic-lab/kinematic-lab/packages/nuxt/README.md

 > [!WARNING]
 > This package is still in alpha.
 We recommend only using it if you
-> want to test it out early, or help developing it.
+> want to test it out early, or help develop it.

 <br />